This module deals with the law relating to companies and partnerships.

 1. Formulate structured and referenced written responses which evaluate conflicting issues to defined corporate law issues

-2. Evaluate agency, partnership and companies, and critical assess the factors influencing the choice of business organisation;
+2. Evaluate partnership, companies and other business vehicles, and critically assess the factors influencing the choice of business organisation;

 3. Critically assess the principles of formation, operation and termination of corporate bodies

-4. Demonstrate skills of analysis and synthesis applying legal principles to provide solutions to defined problems in the area of corporate law
+4. Demonstrate skills of analysis and synthesis applying legal principles to provide solutions to defined problems in the area of partnership and corporate law corporate law

 Definition, relationship between partners and between partners and third parties, limited partners, limited liability partnerships.

-Organisation of business in the UK, registration, promoters, separate legal personality, lifting the veil, minority protection.
+Organisation of business in the UK, registration, promoters, separate legal personality, piercing the veil, minority protection.

 Teaching and Learning Work Loads